SRGSSR/pillarbox-documentation/Specifications/monitoring.md

 Some remarks:

-- If the error occurs after before playback has started (e.g. during metadata retrieval) then `player_position` must be omitted.
+- If the error occurs before playback has started (e.g. during metadata retrieval) then `player_position` must be omitted.
 - The `url` should describe as closely as possible the content that was affected, down to media playlists or segment URLs, provided this information is available.
 - The `log` is informally defined and can range from raw information to stack traces if helpful.
 - For DVR streams the `player_position` must represent the distance from the live edge (0 for streams).